 PAB was run entirely by dedicated volunteers until June 2013, when we secured funding for one paid member of staff to manage our office in Westgate on a part time basis.
 In 2020 we now have a total of 3 part time paid members of staff.
 But we need many more volunteers to ensure that we can maintain our level of service and improve our ability to add to our services.

 Through their involvement with PAB, we believe that our members will become much better informed people, who will meet many other people with low vision or sight loss with whom they may share their problems and possibly become firm friends.
 Many of our volunteers have some degree of sight loss themselves so can provide first hand help and support.

-We already support and provide services to around 300 members and that number is growing each year, mainly due to an aging population.
+We already support and provide services to around 300 members and that number is growing each year, mainly due to an ageing population.
 The RNIB estimated that in 2020 there will be around 5,400 Peterborough residents with uncorrectable sight loss and 640 of these will be severe sight loss.
-In reality, this will only be a fraction of Peterborough residents suffering from sight loss as many people choose not to register as partially sighted.
+In reality, this will only be a fraction of Peterborough residents suffering from low vision or sight loss as many people choose not to register as partially sighted.
 The need for our services and support will only increase and why we are dedicated and determined to making a difference.

 Over the years the PAB has been based in several different locations around the city, but has recently moved back into the City centre and the refurbished premises are ideally situated opposite the bus station and Queensgate, which provides excellent access..